plausible/website/_posts/2020-06-18-how-to-pay-your-rent-with-your-open-source-project.md

 * Sentry is an open source application monitoring and error tracking tool.
 You can use it for free as a solo developer but [you can upgrade](https://sentry.io/pricing/) to a premium plan if you're part of a team or if you want additional functionality such as third-party integration or advanced analytics.

 * [Standard Notes](https://standardnotes.org/) is an open source and completely encrypted notes app.
-It is free to use on unlimited number of devices but you can upgrade to the extended version which includes different themes, powerful extensions and more.
+It is free to use on an unlimited number of devices but you can upgrade to the extended version which includes different themes, powerful extensions and more.

 ## Training, support or consulting services from the project's maintainers